kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: JobBackoffPolicy
+  - Feature gate name: PodDisruptionConditions
     - Components depending on the feature gate:
       - kube-apiserver
       - kube-controller-manager
       - kube-scheduler
+  - Feature gate name: JobPodFailurePolicy
+    - Components depending on the feature gate:
+      - kube-apiserver
+      - kube-controller-manager
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control